-We have been carrying our research on farmland ecology at Loddington since the start of the Allerton Project in 1992.
-Much of that research has led to the development of agri-environment scheme options that are now adopted on farms across the country.
+We have been carrying out research on farmland ecology at Loddington since the start of the Allerton Project in 1992, providing us with an immensely valuable series of unbroken datasets of our farmland wildlife over three decades.
+Much of that research has led to the development of agri-environment scheme options that are now adopted on farms across the country, such as beetle banks and supplementary winter feeding.
+Indeed it’s thought that some 80% of the habitat options in the modern agri-environment handbook are derived at least in part from research carried out by the GWCT.

-Much of our focus has been on songbirds, for which we have demonstrated that a combination of habitat management, winter feeding and legal predator control all contribute to songbird conservation to varying degrees, depending on the species (see game and songbirds).
+Much of our focus has been on songbirds, for which we have demonstrated that a combination of habitat management and creation, winter feeding and legal predator control are all vital elements of songbird conservation, forming a ‘three-legged stool’ approach to effective landscape management.
+This approach led to the number of songbirds on our estate increasing by some 150% in the first 8 years of our management.

 Our research identified the importance of perennial herbaceous vegetation for birds such as yellowhammer and whitethroat and that numbers of these birds were higher, and nest predation was lower, where this habitat was present.
 We also researched the importance of the same habitat for beneficial insect predators of crop pests such as spiders in summer, and beetles in winter.